 New grant for the ETRC

-It is with great pleasure that we inform you that the Eastern Townships Resource Centre has received a grant of $42,656 from Heritage Canada.
+It is with great pleasure that we inform you that the Eastern Townships Resource Centre has received a grant of $42,656 from Canadian Heritage.

 The English-speaking community of our region has a rich history, and the Eastern Townships Resource Centre does an outstanding job of highlighting it.
-I am delighted that the ETRC will benefit from Heritage Canada’s support so that more curious people can learn about our cultural heritage.
+I am delighted that the ETRC will benefit from Canadian Heritage’s support so that more curious people can learn about our cultural heritage.

 Minister of International Development and la Francophonie